Keysearch Review (Keyword Research on a Budget)

 Verdict:

 I give this module a 6 out of 10.
-While it’s convenient to have these metrics instantly available for any website you submit, I personally don’t care too much about most of these metrics, but maybe that’s just me.
+While it’s convenient to have these metrics instantly available for any URL you submit, I personally don’t care too much about most of these metrics.
+Also, you can get this data through other modules so this particular module seems obsolete.

 This module is okay.
 What you need to do is submit a URL (domain or article) and Keysearch will render a report with all sorts of mostly on-page SEO elements that are either good or bad.